TekisasuEngine/.github/profile/README.md

 This project (except for the Tekisasu logo assets which are the exclusive property of Tekisasu) are licensed under the Expat/MIT license, except where otherwise indicated.

+Tekisasu maintains full builds and toolchains for every video game we work on.
+This ensures that we are not tied to the whims of a closed source commercial thirdparty offering or open source bad actors.

+Tekisasu Engine is purpose built to facilitate and support development of our video games, but we share all of our modifications in base anyone would like to cherrypick them for their own uses.

 ## Project Status